Stephen Carlton Clark: Philanthropy

 Clark established cultural institutions in his home town of Cooperstown.
 He founded the Baseball Hall of Fame and paid for construction of its building, which opened in 1939.
 He offered his late brother Edward's country estate to the New York State Historical Association, which moved its headquarters to Cooperstown in 1939.
 The estate's mansion houses the Fenimore Art Museum, whose collection of American paintings and folk art Clark greatly expanded in the 1940s and 1950s.
 He founded what is now the Fenimore Farm & Country Village in 1942, which features a large collection of farm tools and equipment housed in Edward's former dairy barn.
 Its attractions include a village of relocated 19th-century buildings staffed by interpreters in vintage costume, including a blacksmith's forge and a working carousel.
 The museums are across New York State Route 80 from each other, on land once owned by James Fenimore Cooper.

 Clark's brother Edward founded Cooperstown's Mary Imogene Bassett Hospital in 1918.
 Named for a local physician, Edward paid for construction of its 100-bed building.
 The hospital housed wounded World War I veterans for several years, before opening to the public on June 1, 1922.
 The largest cash bequest made by Stephen C. Clark in his will was to Bassett Hospital: $6,000,000.

 Clark was a trustee of the Metropolitan Museum of Art from 1932 to 1945, and from 1950 to his death in 1960.
 He served as the Met's vice president from 1941 to 1945.
 He was a founding trustee of the Museum of Modern Art in 1929, and served as chairman of its board of trustees from 1939 to 1946.
 His chairmanship is remembered primarily for his unpopular 1943 firing of MoMA's founding director, Alfred H. Barr Jr. He also served on the board of Roosevelt Hospital, and on numerous corporate boards.

 Personal life

 Clark was age 13 when his father died.
-After six years as a widow, his mother married Bishop Henry Codman Potter (1834-1908), of the Episcopal Diocese of New York, on October 4, 1902.
+Following six years as a widow, his mother married Bishop Henry Codman Potter (1834-1908), of the Episcopal Diocese of New York, on October 4, 1902.

 On February 20, 1909, Clark married Susan Vanderpoel Hun (1889-1967), the daughter of an Albany lawyer and a family friend since childhood.
 Clark and his bride were honeymooning in Europe when his mother died on March 4, 1909.

 Stephen and Susan Clark were the parents of five children: